Matt Draper - Tonga 2018

 Yes, each season many encounters with Humpbacks will be photographed by tour operators and their passengers.
 Some of these photos can provide potentially useful scientific information and currently represent an untapped source of important data.

-Current studies involve the development of a catalogue of Humpback whale tail fluke photographs that have been collected by many people throughout the world.
+Current studies involve the development of a catalogue of Humpback whale tail (fluke) photographs that have been collected by many people throughout the world and you can contribute to this.

-Will I 100% definitely see and swim with a Humpback whale over the six days onboard?
+Will I 100% definitely see and swim with a Humpback whale over the 5 days onboard?

 How do the whale swims work?